til2109/astro-maplibre-template/README.md

       - color: '#cc0000'
         label: 'Pizza Places'
 ```
 You can add multiple items to the legend array to display multiple symbologies.
-YOu can optionally add a title to the legend by adding a `title` property to the `legend` object.
+You can optionally add a title to the legend by adding a `title` property to the `legend` object.
 For example:
 ```
 legend:
     title: 'Legend'